andywalton7/sdk-test/source/includes/_allocate_with_service_filters.md

 The **Allocate With Service Filters** endpoint can be used to allocate multiple consignments simultaneously.
 The request body should contain an array of `{consignmentReference}`s to be allocated, and a `filters` object indicating the filter conditions to be used.

-The `filters` object contains the following:
+The `filters` object can contain the following:

 * A `ServiceDirection` property indicating whether the consignment should be allocated to an _inbound_ or _outbound_ carrier service.
 * An (optional) Boolean `IsPickup` property indicating whether pick-up services should be included.